-In Figure 8-9, the on-chip Power-on Reset feature is being used (MCLR is tied to VDD or pulled high by its internal pull-up).
+In Figure 8-9, the on-chip Power-on Reset feature is being used (MCLR and VDD are tied together or the pin is programmed to be an input pin).
 The VDD is stable before the start-up timer times out and there is no problem in getting a proper Reset.
 However, Figure 8-10 depicts a problem situation where VDD rises too slowly.
 The time between when the DRT senses that MCLR is high and when MCLR and VDD actually reach their full value, is too long.
 In this situation, when the start-up timer times out, VDD has not reached the VDD (min) value and the chip may not function correctly.
 For such situations, we recommend that external RC circuits be used to achieve longer POR delay times (Figure 8-9).